Employment

 • We are recognized as leaders in employment litigation by Chambers USA, The Legal 500 and Benchmark Litigation.

-• Mark W. Lerner, the head of our practice, is recognized as a leading lawyer by both Chambers USA and The Legal 500.
-He has been named an Employment Law Trailblazer by The National Law Journal, a Northeast Labor and Employment Star by Benchmark Litigation and one of the Most Powerful Employment Lawyers in the U.S. by Lawdragon.
-Mr. Lerner has also been recognized by Super Lawyers in the area of Employment.
+• Mark W. Lerner, Co-Chair, is recognized as a leading lawyer by Chambers USA and The Legal 500.
+He has been named an Employment Law Trailblazer by The National Law Journal, a Labor and Employment Star by Benchmark Litigation and one of the Most Powerful Employment Lawyers in the U.S. by Lawdragon

 Non-Competition Agreements and Restrictive Covenants

-Douglas Elliman Realty in a successful suit against one of Elliman’s former managers and a competitor firm involving a wrongful scheme to move a dozen agents to the competitor firm.
+Douglas Elliman Real Estate, in a successful trial against a former manager and her new competitor firm involving a wrongful scheme to move a dozen agents to the competitor firm.
 Kasowitz won a $3.8 million jury verdict on behalf of Elliman, including $2.5 million in punitive damages.

 Geneva Energy Markets in defense of claims that the firm hired employees with enforceable non-competition agreements.